Malaria, pneumonia, diarrhoea, HIV and tuberculosis are preventable and treatable. But they are still killing children

 In recent years, significant progress has been made reducing child deaths from diarrhoea.
 But diarrhoea remains a leading killer of young children, particularly in humanitarian settings.

-In 2017, diarrhoea killed approximately 480,000 young children across the globe, accounting for 8 per cent of all deaths among children under age 5.
-Most deaths from diarrhoea occur among children below the age of 2 living in South Asia or sub-Saharan Africa.
+In 2019, diarrhoea killed approximately 480,000 young children across the globe, accounting for 9 per cent of all deaths among children under age 5.

 These children could have been saved by simple effective interventions, such as oral rehydration salt and zinc: Approximately 70 to 90 per cent of deaths caused by acute watery diarrhoea can be prevented by oral rehydration salt, while zinc is estimated to decrease diarrhoea mortality by 11.5 per cent.
 Appropriate fluids, breastfeeding, continued feeding and selective use of antibiotics are also critical.

-In 2018, UNICEF distributed over 103 million zinc tablets and more than 56 million oral rehydration salt sachets worldwide, including over 9 million sachets to the Democratic People’s Republic of Korea.
+In 2021, UNICEF distributed over 93 million zinc tablets and more than 30 million oral rehydration salt sachets worldwide.
 UNICEF also leverages its resources and expertise in health; nutrition; education; behavioural communications; and water, sanitation and hygiene to support diarrhoea prevention and treatment.

 Malaria is the world’s third most deadly disease for young children between the ages of one month and 5 years, following pneumonia and diarrhoea.
 In 2021, there were 247 million malaria cases globally that led to 619,000 deaths in total.
 Of these deaths, 77 per cent were children under 5 years of age.

 Nearly every minute, a child dies from malaria.